Meet the Learning Cloud!

 In addition to better results, not everyone has the time to learn outside of work.
 Knowledge workers, for example, spend around five hours on their core responsibilities, another three hours on creative or strategic work, and 1 to 3 hours helping other people.

-While many of your employees want to learn new things and grow their careers, executives and project managers found that employees don’t upskill because they can’t make time for it.
+While many of your employees want to learn new things and grow their careers, executives and project managers find that employees don’t upskill because they can’t make time for it.

 A system that supports learning in the flow of work will help your employees upskill without adding more hours to their workday.